lakshmi-keerthi/Pneumonia-Detection/README.md

 ## Live Application
-The Flask application is live at TBD
+The Flask application is live at https://pneumonia-detection-ri18.onrender.com Processing time is too high as only trail version of Render is used.

 ## How to Deploy Locally
 1. Clone the repository.